tentsu/Lauta/README.md

 * <del>Ordering threads by activity</del>
 * <del>Parsing posts' date</del>
 * Upload restrictions
+* Title and message validation
+* Links, bolds, etc in message parsed right
 * Identify author somehow (IP?)
 * Deleting threads (by owner only?)
-* If no title, show beginning of the post as title
+* <del>If no title, show beginning of the post as title</del>
+* "Quoting" post
 * Anchor links to posts
 * Error handling
-* "Quoting" post
 * Get rid of the only template file (embed it to the app.js)?
 * <a href="https://github.com/johnpapa/angularjs-styleguide">Commenting, commenting... </a>
 * CSS.
 Yes, very much CSS